mrallam/Data-Science-with-Python/README.md

 # Data-Science-with-Python
-This project is assignment i did in Data Science programme with IBM and Simplilearn
+This project is an assignment that  i did in Data Science programme with IBM and Simplilearn